[ Printer Friendly Version ] [ Report Abuse ]

 Wishing Rose and Lily a happy new year, the trio left the room and Lily flopped down on her bed.

 "Surely you hear enough about it from James and Albus!"

 She shook her head.
-"I can't hear enough.
-Not when I'm starting next September."
+"I need to know more.
+After all, I'll be starting next September."

 Though they woke late the next morning, they were still downstairs before James, Albus, Hugo or Fred.

 "I suppose you were up half the night chatting."
 Grandma Molly tutted disapprovingly.
 "I thought you'd have more sense, Rose."